 Winner of the 2018 HSJ Award for Innovation in Mental Health, this innovative programme is being rolled out from April 2020 across the AHSN Network.
-Pioneered in the East Midlands it supports more effective diagnosis of Attention Deficit Hyperactivity Disorder (ADHD), primarily for young people but also for adults
+Pioneered in the East Midlands it supports more effective diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) for children 6 to 18 years old.

-The innovation has been mainstreamed within three NHS trusts in the East Midlands – by early 2020 it has spread to 80 NHS sites and via the AHSN Network will be spread even further.
+The innovation has been mainstreamed within three NHS trusts in the East Midlands – by early 2020 it has spread to 20% of trusts across England and via the support of the AHSN Network will be spread even further.

-The East Midlands demonstrator was based on QbTest is a diagnostic tool based on a digital continuous performance test (CPT).
-It is the only CE marked, European Medicines Agency (EMA) registered and Food and Drug Administration (FDA) cleared intervention that simultaneously measures attention, impulsivity and motor activity.
+The East Midlands demonstrator utilised QbTest, a digital objective assessment tool.
+It is the only CE marked and European Medicines Agency (EMA) registered intervention that simultaneously measures attention, impulsivity and motor activity.
 These are core indicator symptoms of ADHD and accurate measurement supports a timely clinical diagnosis.

-The AHSN worked with international medical technology company Qbtech Ltd to roll out QbTest at seven sites in three NHS Trusts and provided funding for first year implementation.
-The project tested out two different models and evaluation of the 12 month demonstrator (2017 to 2018) shows impressive results:
+The East Midlands AHSN worked with international medical technology company Qbtech Ltd to roll out QbTest at seven sites in three NHS trusts and provided funding for the 12-month demonstrator.
+The project tested out two different models in CAMHS (Child and Adult Mental Health Services) and paediatric services.
+The evaluation of the demonstrator (January 2017 to December 2017) showed impressive results, including:

-- Time from assessment to diagnosis reduced by an average of between 146 and 201 days
+- Time from assessment to diagnosis reduced by 153 days

-Based on these results the intervention is mainstreamed, with the three trusts committed to funding beyond 2018 (United Lincolnshire Hospitals NHS Trust, Derbyshire Healthcare NHS Foundation Trust and Leicestershire Partnership NHS Trust).
+Based on these results the intervention was mainstreamed, with the three trusts committed to funding beyond 2018 (United Lincolnshire Hospitals NHS Trust, Derbyshire Healthcare NHS Foundation Trust and Leicestershire Partnership NHS Trust).

 Tony Doyle, Managing Director, Qbtech

-ADHD is a treatable, common neurodevelopmental disorder affecting 5% of school-aged children worldwide1.
-It is characterised by a persistent pattern of inattention and/or hyperactivity and impulsivity beyond.
+ADHD is a treatable, common neurodevelopmental disorder affecting 5% of school-aged children worldwide.
+It is characterised by a persistent pattern of inattention and/or hyperactivity and impulsivity.